DawidKapka/srvr-beepbob/README.md

 > configured for specific discord server.
 > To run on other server, adjust id's in ```src/resources/id.json```

-> might add a config file for adjusting later...
+> might add a config file for running locally later...